grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 ## General plot and character edits (throughout book)
 :plot:
+* [ ] note for markdown:
+	* use single underbars for emphasis. two astericks for bold (if there is any)
+	* DON'T use single astericks for emphasis.
+I find that confusing.
+* [X] remove references to the "con" -- too military
 * [ ] convert latex style emdashes --- to md style -- on all files
 * [ ] add spacing elements (generally where the ### break notes are)
 * [ ] You might have to reconsider shutters open, "stacks blowing flame" --- diesel subs exhausted below the surface